barryclark/jekyll-now/_drafts/pgbench-tools-I.md

 This is a translation of my [original post](https://www.loxodata.com/post/benchmarking-pratique/) in french for Loxodata - PostgreSQL experts in France

-During PgDAY Paris in march of 2017, I was lucky to watch Fabien Coelho's conference on becnhmarking.
+During PgDAY Paris in march of 2017, I was lucky to watch Fabien Coelho's conference on benchmarking.
 You may find a summary in french [here](/post/proper-benchmarking/) I was also lucky to attend a lecture from Kaarel Mopel from Cybertec who mentionned `pgbench-tools` which I had to give a go !